HCGB-IGTP/BacterialTyper/docs/source/user_guide/faqs.rst

    source env/activate_python_environment.sh

-- How do I know the python environment is activate?
+- How do I know the python environment is activated?

 Once you execute the activation of the environment, either using the script ``activate_python_environment.sh`` or by executing ``source env/BacterialTyper/bin/activate``, you should see a tag in the command-line header as shown in